osama806/Library-Management-System/README.md

 # Library Management System

 The **Library Management System** is a RESTful web service built with PHP and MySQL that allows users to borrow books and return it.
-As well as rating books by users.
+As well as classification books and rating books by users.

 ## Table of Contents